We're already longing for those Worthy fields.

 Various other charities including WaterAid and Greenpeace also have a large presence at the festival, so it’s worth looking out for volunteering opportunities.

 If you happen to have medical, paramedic or first aid qualifications you can also volunteer at Glastonbury on Dr Chris Howes’ team of volunteer medics.
 Head here for further details.

 Can I pay a deposit on my Glastonbury tickets and pay the rest later?

-Yes!
-Thankfully, you don’t have to shell out hundreds of pounds at once.
-Glastonbury offer up a lovely deposit scheme which means you only have to pay £50 to secure your ticket.
-After that, you have until April – there’s a designated week in which you’ll be asked to pay the rest of your balance.
+Yes, if you buy tickets in the general sale!
+For that, Glastonbury offer up a deposit scheme which means you only have to pay £50 to secure your ticket.
+After that, you have until April 2019 – this week’s balance payment deadline was April 7.
 If you placed a deposit on more than one ticket, you and your pals can pay off your balances individually – as long as you each have your post codes and registration numbers ready to log in.

 I fancy a bit of luxury camping – when and how do I pay for that?

-If you really fancy living la vida luxury, Glastonbury’s quaintly named ‘Tipi Village’ contains 18ft tipis with access to a private fire pit, cafe, and toilet block.
+If you’ve missed out this year, but really fancy living la vida luxury in the future, Glastonbury’s quaintly named ‘Tipi Village’ contains 18ft tipis with access to a private fire pit, cafe, and toilet block.
 Ooer!
 It’s not the cheapest, mind – last year tipi hire cost £995 per tent, with room for 6 adults.
 However, never fear – the festival also offers other pre-erected tent options suiting different budgets; have a look at last year’s selection here.